Current Situation

 What is Happening?

 You can read more about what is happening with the Future of the Museum from our committee.
-It makes stark reading, and shows that action is required by RBWM, the Museum, and from the community to keep this valuable asset open for current and future generations.
+It makes stark reading, and shows that action is required by RBWM, the Museum, and the community to keep this valuable asset open for current and future generations.

 Make Difference